-Between 2010 and 2014, the number of immigrants living in Montana grew by 19.1 percent—or more than three times as fast as the number of foreign-born residents increased in the country as a whole.
+Between 2010 and 2016, the number of immigrants living in Montana grew by almost 19 percent — or roughly three times as fast as the number of foreign-born residents increased in the country as a whole.
 Today, Montana is home to almost 24,000 individuals who were born in another country.
 These new Americans serve as everything from civil engineers to nursing aides, making them a critical part of the state’s economic success overall.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Montana, where immigrants are far more likely to be of working age than the U.S.-born population.